Hey there! Planning a trip to a new city? Worried about staying safe?

 Stick to the tourist zones

-Pickpockets love tourist zones, but you probably won't need to worry too much about violent crime.
+Pickpockets love tourist zones, but you probably won't need to worry much about violent crime.
 Cities that rely heavily on tourist revenue do their best to keep tourist zones safe.

 I often book a hotel or vacation rental in popular tourist zones, close to our activities.
 A comfortable hotel in a safe and convenient location is worth a splurge.